wavemaker/docs/learn/teams/import-vcs-project.md

 ![External project details](/learn/assets/external-project-details.png)

-enter the project name and description for imported project to create in Team Default VCS and import project by clicking on Import Button.

-### Get the VCS Clone URL
+Change ProjectName, and Description.
+Click on Import.
+This action will import project into Studio and link to existing Team Code Repository.

+### How to get Project ID

 - Go to the VCS provider.
-For example, GitHub.
+Gitlab UI.
+- Go to the Repository Page under Repository Name u will find the Project Id.
+- Copy it to use in case of Gitlab.

+### How to Get Repository URL

+- Go to the VCS provider.
+For example, GitHub, Gitlab, Bitbucket UI.
 - Copy the clone URL of the repository.
 For example, https://github.com/sports-apps/BankManagement.git
-- Using the Clone URL, you create the project in WaveMaker.
+- This Clone URL has to be provided in the above wizards.